Experience the Mystical World of the Skeleton Tribe at Omo Bruglgamo Eco Resort in Mindima, Papua New Guinea

-The Omo Bruglgamo Skeleton Tribe Eco Resort is a unique and unforgettable experience for anyone looking to get off the beaten path and experience a truly authentic slice of life in Papua New Guinea.
+The Omo Bruglgamo Skeleton Tribe Eco Lodge is a unique and unforgettable experience for anyone looking to get off the beaten path and experience a truly authentic slice of life in Papua New Guinea.
 Located in the remote Mindima village in the Simbu province, the resort is home to the Skeleton Tribe, a tribe that has been living in the area for centuries.
 The Skeleton Tribe is known for its unique culture and traditions, including the practice of painting their bodies with skeleton bones made of black and white clay.

-The Omo Bruglgamo Skeleton Tribe Eco Resort offers guests the chance to learn about the Skeleton Tribe culture and way of life firsthand.
+The Omo Bruglgamo Skeleton Tribe Eco Lodge offers guests the chance to learn about the Skeleton Tribe culture and way of life firsthand.
 Guests can participate in traditional activities such as dancing, singing, and drumming, and they can also learn about the Skeleton Tribe’s unique beliefs and customs.
 The resort also offers guests the chance to go on guided hikes through the surrounding countryside, where they can see the stunning scenery and learn about the local flora and fauna.

-The Omo Bruglgamo Skeleton Tribe Eco Resort is the perfect place for anyone who wants to experience a truly authentic and unforgettable slice of life in Papua New Guinea.
+The Omo Bruglgamo Skeleton Tribe Eco Lodge is the perfect place for anyone who wants to experience a truly authentic and unforgettable slice of life in Papua New Guinea.
 The resort offers guests the chance to learn about a unique culture and way of life, and it also provides them with the opportunity to experience the stunning natural beauty of Simbu province.

 - Learn about the Skeleton Tribe culture and way of life